 DataNucleus allows the ability to operate without transactions.
-With JPA this is enabled by default (see the 2 properties datanucleus.nontransactionalRead, datanucleus.nontransactionalWrite set to true, the default).
+With JPA this is enabled by default (see the 2 properties datanucleus.transaction.nontx.read, datanucleus.transaction.nontx.write set to true, the default).
 This means that you can read objects and make updates outside of transactions.
 This is effectively an "auto-commit" mode.